haozhe02/Go_Climb/README.md

 next type in the command: python manage.py migrate

-these two commands isj ust to ensure all changes to database are applied
+these two commands is use to ensure all changes to database are applied

 to run the project on localhost